AmrMomtaz/K-Means/README.md

 # Parallel K-Means

-This assignment was part of **CS432: Distributed Systems** and it aims to enhance your understanding of Apache Hadoop, also gaining experience with Spark and MapReduce programming framework for large-scale data processing.
+This assignment was part of **CS432: Distributed Systems** which aims to enhance understanding of Apache Hadoop, also gaining experience with Spark and MapReduce programming framework for large-scale data processing.

 In this repository you will find implementation of the K-Means algorithm for clustering using MapReduce, Spark and the unparalleled verison